pivotal/blog/content/post/eyes-on-target.md

 It required us to extensively collaborate with national security customers to define a new goal to align value and distill the non-value added work.
 This new primary goal was the development and implementation of a continuous fielding model.
 With a unified fielding platform strategy we are collectively working to overcome the delivery challenges of fielding to the last mile, out to the edge.

 In the national security space its not how fast can you get an idea into production but how fast can you deliver a compliant solution to a mission need.
 This requires all of the pieces to be accounted for including compliancy.
 It drives a single KPI, the mean time between fielding.
-This KPI measures our  ability to deliver the velocity needed to maintain the Effective Operational Agility necessary to maintain a continuous advantage over our adversaries.
+This KPI measures our  ability to deliver the velocity needed to maintain the Effective Operational Agility for a continuous advantage over our adversaries.

 ## Factors impeding Goals